calofmijuck/blog/_posts/Mathematics/Coq/2023-07-08-rules-of-inference.md

 share: true
 toc: true
 math: true
-categories: [Mathematics, Coq]
+categories:
+  - Mathematics
+  - Coq
-tags: [math, coq, proof-verification]
+tags:
+  - math
+  - coq
+  - proof-verification
-title: "Rules of Inference with Coq"
+title: Rules of Inference with Coq
-date: "2023-07-08"
+date: 2023-07-08
-github_title: "2023-07-08-rules-of-inference"
+github_title: 2023-07-08-rules-of-inference
 ---

 This is a list of proofs with Coq, for each rule of inference stated in [List of Rules of Inference (Wikipedia)](https://en.wikipedia.org/wiki/List_of_rules_of_inference)